Skip to content

 Configuring Masking via Element Class Names

 Supports implementing the masking function by adding specific class names to elements.
-The following class names are currently supported:
+Currently, the following class names are supported:

 • gc-privacy-allow: Allows data collection. • gc-privacy-mask: Masks content. • gc-privacy-mask-user-input: Masks user input. • gc-privacy-hidden: Completely hides content.